United States House Permanent Select Committee on Intelligence

-The United States House Permanent Select Committee on Intelligence (HPSCI), also known as the House Intelligence Committee, is a committee of the United States House of Representatives, currently chaired by Mike Turner.
+The United States House Permanent Select Committee on Intelligence (HPSCI), also known as the House Intelligence Committee, is a committee of the United States House of Representatives, currently chaired by Rick Crawford.
 It is the primary committee in the U.S. House of Representatives charged with the oversight of the United States Intelligence Community, though it does share some jurisdiction with other committees in the House, including the Armed Services Committee for some matters dealing with the Department of Defense and the various branches of the U.S. military.

 The committee was preceded by the Select Committee on Intelligence between 1975 and 1977.
 House Resolution 658 established the permanent select committee, which gave it status equal to a standing committee on July 14, 1977.

 Jurisdiction

 The committee oversees all or part of the following executive branch departments and agencies:

 History

 Prior to establishing the permanent select committee in 1977, the House of Representatives established the "Select Committee on Intelligence", commonly referred to as the "Pike Committee", so named after its last chairman, Otis G. Pike of New York.
 The select committee had originally been established in February 1975 under the chairmanship of Congressman Lucien Nedzi of Michigan.
 Following Nedzi's resignation in June, the committee was reconstituted with Pike as chair, in July 1975, with its mandate expiring January 31, 1976.
 Under Pike's chairmanship, the committee investigated illegal activities by the Central Intelligence Agency (CIA) and the Federal Bureau of Investigation (FBI).

 The final report of the Pike Committee was never officially published due to Congressional opposition.
 However, unauthorized versions of the draft final report were leaked to the press.
 CBS News reporter Daniel Schorr was called to testify before Congress, but refused to divulge his source.
 Major portions of the report were published by The Village Voice, and a full copy of the draft was published in England.

 During the 1980s the HPSCI worked to acquire access to covert action notifications of the CIA, as well as to strengthen the role of the committee in intelligence agency funding.
 Under the Reagan administration, the HPSCI and United States Senate Select Committee on Intelligence (SSCI) worked with Director of Central Intelligence William J. Casey on what was known as the "Casey Accords".
 The accords required that covert action findings were to be accompanied by "scope papers" that included a risk/gain assessment of each such activity.
 However, the deal was not acceptable to the HPSCI, and after the Iran–Contra affair, more pressure was placed on strengthening the oversight of committees.